steinwurf/wurfapi/README.rst

 This means that the ``unique-name`` of an entity is the name with all scopes e.g. ``foo::bar::baz``.

-* For functions you need to specify the signature (parameter types and for member functions cv-qualifier and ref-qualifier) e.g. ``foo::bar::baz::func()`` or ``foo::bar::baz::func(int a, char*) const``.
+* For functions the unique name contains the signature (parameter types and for member functions cv-qualifier and ref-qualifier) e.g. ``foo::bar::baz::func()`` or ``foo::bar::baz::func(int a, char*) const``.
 See cppreference_ for more information.